uc-python/python-for-web-scraping/06-rest-apis/md_slides/api_basics.md

   - The collection of functions and attributes we used with BeautifulSoup could be considered its API, since they are the *interface* of the package and we use them from Python

-- *Sometimes* when people talk about APIs, they are talking in this sense: any programming interface
+- *Sometimes* when people talk about APIs, they are using the word in this sense: any programming interface

 ---